 Information from the patients’ medical records, including microbiological and serological test results, was registered through a web-based data collection system developed and administered by the Unit of Applied Clinical Research at the Norwegian University of Science and Technology.

-Sociodemographic patient characteristics, such as age, occupation, country of origin,23 vulnerability factors (previous sexual assault, history of former/current alcohol/substance abuse (henceforth called substance abuse), and former/current mental health problems),23 prior coital experience, time since last consensual coitus, prior pregnancy, and use of contraceptives, were recorded.
+Sociodemographic patient characteristics, such as age, occupation, country of origin (as previously defined),23 vulnerability factors (previous sexual assault, history of former/current alcohol/substance abuse (henceforth called substance abuse), and former/current mental health problems, as previously defined),23 prior coital experience, time since last consensual coitus, prior pregnancy, and use of contraceptives, were recorded.
 Assault and assailant characteristics, including the time of assault, were recorded.

 We noted the time of the clinical examination at the initial SAC visit and descriptions of anogenital injuries (excluding redness and/or swelling), as well as whether a full speculum examination or only inspection of the anogenital area was performed.
 The presence of spermatozoa on microscopy was recorded.
 The event was recorded as police-reported if the patient said so or if the police requested a medical report.